-11 Cf. to Annex A for the glossary of regulatory cost accounting terms etc. For a discussion of the relevant cost standard for the ERT for NGA networks cf. also Jaunaux/Lebourges, Economic replicability tests for next generation access networks, EUI Working Papers (FSR), RSCAS 2014/75.
+&lt;sup>12 Cf. to Annex A for the glossary of regulatory cost accounting terms etc. For a discussion of the relevant cost standard for the ERT for NGA networks cf. also Jaunaux/Lebourges, Economic replicability tests for next generation access networks, EUI Working Papers (FSR), RSCAS 2014/75.
+The term "model" stands more widely for "methodology/approach" as it would otherwise be in contradiction with

-12 The term "model" stands more widely for "methodology/approach" as it would otherwise be in contradiction with using "audited costs", but also allowing for the adjusted EEO test.
+&lt;sup>13 The term "model" stands more widely for "methodology/approach" as it would otherwise be in contradiction with using "audited costs", but also allowing for the adjusted EEO test.

-13 BEREC Opinion on the Commission draft Recommendation on non-discrimination and costing methodologies, BoR (13) 41, 26/03/13.
+&lt;sup>14 BEREC Opinion on the Commission draft Recommendation on non-discrimination and costing methodologies, BoR (13) 41, 26/03/13.